-- Do not use your Axotide Junior (CFC-Free) and Axotide (CFC-Free) puffer if you have ever had an allergic reaction to fluticasone propionate or any of the ingredients listed at the end of this leaflet.
+- Do not use AXOTIDE

+ACCUHALER if you have ever had an allergic reaction to fluticasone propionate, lactose monohydrate or milk protein.

 Symptoms of an allergic reaction may be mild or severe.
-They usually include some or all of the following: wheezing, swelling of the lips/mouth, difficulty in breathing, hayfever, lumpy rash ("hives") or fainting. - Do not use your Axotide puffer if you are pregnant, trying to become pregnant or breastfeeding, unless your doctor says you should.
-It is important that asthma is managed well during pregnancy and you should not stop your medicine without asking your doctor.
+They usually include some or all of the following: wheezing, swelling of the lips/mouth, difficulty in breathing, hayfever, lumpy rash ("hives") or fainting.

+- Do not use AXOTIDE

+ACCUHALER if you are

+pregnant, trying to become

+pregnant or breastfeeding,

+unless your doctor says you

+should.
+It is important that

+asthma is managed well during

+pregnancy and you should not

+stop your medicine without

+asking your doctor.

+Your doctor will discuss the risks

-Your doctor will discuss the risks and benefits of using your Axotide puffer if you are pregnant or breastfeeding.
+Your doctor will discuss the risks and benefits of using AXOTIDE ACCUHALER if you are pregnant or breastfeeding.

-- Do not use your Axotide puffer after the expiry date (EXP) printed on the pack.
-If you use it after the expiry date has passed, it may not work as well. - Do not use your Axotide puffer if the packaging is torn or shows signs of tampering. - If you're not sure whether you should be using an Axotide puffer, talk to your doctor.
+• Do not use AXOTIDE

+ACCUHALER after the expiry

+date (EXP) printed on the pack.

+If you use it after the expiry date

+has passed, it may not work as well.

+Do not use AXOTIDE ACCUHALER if the packaging is torn or shows signs of tampering.

+If you're not sure whether you should be using AXOTIDE ACCUHALER, talk to your doctor.

-Before you start to use it You must tell your doctor if:
+Before you start to use it

+You must tell your doctor if:

 - you are taking other steroid medicines by mouth or inhalation.
-If you are already taking steroid tablets, you should carry a warning card about needing extra oral steroids during periods of stress eg. worsening asthma attacks, chest infections, surgery, trauma and other major illnesses occurring at the same time.
+If you are already taking steroid tablets, you should carry a warning card about needing extra oral steroids during periods of stress e.g. worsening asthma attacks, chest infections, surgery, trauma and other major illnesses occurring at the same time.
 Discuss this with your doctor. - you have ever had to stop taking other asthma medicines. - you have tuberculosis (TB) of the lung or other long term lung infection. - you are allergic to foods, dyes, preservatives or any other medicines.